Shopify/graphql-metrics/README.md

     # Tracing spec referred to above.
     #
     # `resolver_timings` is populated any time a field is resolved (which may be many times, if the field is nested
     # within a list field e.g. a Relay connection field).
-There should always be at least one of these per field in
-    # a query.
     #
-    # `lazy_resolver_timings` is nullable, and is only populated by fields that are resolved lazily (for example using
+    # `lazy_resolver_timings` is only populated by fields that are resolved lazily (for example using the
-    # the graphql-batch gem) or that are otherwise resolved with a Promise.
+    # graphql-batch gem) or that are otherwise resolved with a Promise.
 Any time spent in the field's resolver to
     # prepare work to be done "later" in a Promise, or batch loader will be captured in `resolver_timings`.
 The time
     # spent actually doing lazy field loading, including time spent within a batch loader can be obtained from
     # `lazy_resolver_timings`.